 Spend Time in Nature

-Ecotherapy — using time in natural settings as a mental health intervention — is gaining substantial research support.
-Studies have found that time in nature reduces activity in the part of the brain associated with rumination, lowers cortisol levels, and improves attention.
-You don't need wilderness access; urban parks, gardens, and even time near a window with natural light and fresh air produce measurable benefits.
-Pairing a nature walk with physical activity (Strategy 01) creates a compounding effect.
+Ecotherapy โ€” using time in natural settings as a mental health intervention โ€” has substantial research support.
+Studies have found that time in nature reduces rumination, lowers cortisol levels, and improves attention.
+Even urban parks and brief time near a window with natural light produce measurable benefits.

 Strategy 07

-Seek Professional Support — Therapy, Medication, or Both
+Seek Professional Support โ€” Therapy, Medication, or Both

-The strategies above are powerful — but for many people, they work best alongside professional care.
+The strategies above work best alongside professional care.
 Psychotherapy, especially CBT and interpersonal therapy (IPT), is highly effective for depression of all severities.
-Antidepressant medication is an evidence-based option for moderate to severe depression, and for many people, the combination of therapy and medication produces the best outcomes.
-In 2026, access to mental health care has expanded dramatically through telehealth — you can often connect with a licensed therapist within days.
-If cost or access is a barrier, community mental health centers and employee assistance programs (EAPs) can help bridge the gap.
+In 2026, access to mental health care has expanded dramatically through telehealth โ€” you can often connect with a licensed therapist within days.
+If cost or access is a barrier, community mental health centers and EAPs can help bridge the gap.

 What Not to Do When Coping With Depression